Marlon Brando: Early life and education

-Marlon Brando Jr. was born on April 3, 1924, in Omaha, Nebraska, as the only son of Marlon Brando Sr. and Dorothy Pennebaker.
-His father was a salesman who often travelled out-of-state and his mother was a stage actress, often away from home.
+Marlon Brando Jr. was born on April 3, 1924, in Omaha, Nebraska, the only son of Marlon Brando Sr. and Dorothy Pennebaker.
+His father was a salesman who frequently travelled out-of-state, while his mother was a stage actress who was often away from home.
 His mother's absence resulted in Brando becoming attached to the family's housekeeper, who eventually left to get married, causing Brando to develop abandonment issues.
 His two elder sisters were Jocelyn and Frances.

 Despite some of his most notable film roles, Brando did not have Italian ancestry.
 Brando's ancestry was mostly German, Dutch, English, and Irish.
 His patrilineal immigrant ancestor, Johann Wilhelm Brandau, arrived in New York City in the early 1700s from the Palatinate in Germany.
-He was also a descendant of Louis DuBois, a French Huguenot, who arrived in New York around 1660.
+Brando was also a descendant of Louis DuBois, a French Huguenot, who arrived in New York around 1660.
 His maternal great-grandfather, Myles Joseph Gahan, was an Irish immigrant who served as a medic in the American Civil War.
-In 1995, he gave an interview in Ireland in which he said, "I have never been so happy in my life.
+In 1995, Marlon gave an interview in Ireland in which he said, "I have never been so happy in my life.
 When I got off the plane I had this rush of emotion.
 I have never felt at home in a place as I do here.
 I am seriously contemplating Irish citizenship."

-In 1930, when Brando was only six years old, the family moved to Evanston, Illinois, where Brando mimicked other people, developed a reputation for pranking, and met Wally Cox, with whom he remained friends until Cox's death in 1973.
+In 1930, when Brando was six years old, the family moved to Evanston, Illinois, where Brando mimicked other people, developed a reputation for pranking, and met American actor Wally Cox, with whom he remained friends until Cox's death in 1973.
 In 1936, his parents separated and he and his siblings moved with their mother to Santa Ana, California.
 Two years later, his parents reconciled, and his father purchased a farmhouse in Libertyville, Illinois.
 Brando attended Libertyville High School, excelling at sports and drama, but failing in every other subject.
 Consequently, he was held back for a year, and with his history of misbehaving, he was expelled in 1941.